 The maxims of conversation

 Paul Grice was an eminent linguist, who researched the way people derive meaning from speech.
 In his work, Grice outlined the maxims of conversation, which describe how people should communicate when they want to make sure that they are properly understood.
-Here, you will learn how to use these maxims as guiding principles, which will help you communicate as effectively as possible.
+Here, you will learn how to use these maxims as guiding principles, that will help you communicate as effectively as possible.

 Maxims of quantity (be informative)